Twirlator: A Pipeline for Analyzing Subgroup Symmetry Effects in Quantum Machine Learning Ansatzes: Introduction

+From a \emph{quantum software engineering} perspective, ``using symmetry'' is a pipeline decision that should be identified, engineered, validated, and benchmarked.
+Incorporating symmetries into QML models affects the QML software stack end-to-end: after identifying symmetries in the learning task, they influence circuit construction, compilation/transpilation, the trainability and learnability of QML models, and resource estimations under hardware constraints.
+Concretely, stronger symmetry can turn a circuit that is deployable under a depth/size budget into one that is not.
+The current tooling provides limited reusable automation for applying symmetry transformations consistently across different ansatzes and learning tasks and for producing metric-driven analysis that makes these trade-offs explicit to practitioners.

 Although many learning tasks have natural underlying symmetries, especially in physics~\cite{Mehtola_2025}, there is no quantum software that would enable us to symmetrize quantum machine learning ansatzes in an automated manner.
+For example, Qiskit, Pennylane, and Cirq provide limited tools for symmetrizing QML models.
 As noted in~\cite{Ragone_Braccia_Nguyen_Schatzki_Coles_Sauvage_Larocca_Cerezo_2023}, the practical realization of these models requires a solid understanding of group representation theory.

-To connect the theory and practice of these models, this work implements a pipeline that evaluates the performance of some of the most common quantum machine learning ansatzes~\cite{https://doi.org/10.1002/qute.201900070} across various levels of symmetry that can appear in the learning task.
-Using multiple evaluation metrics, we identify performance differences between the different ansatz patterns with respect to the symmetry levels.
-Practical implementation also reveals what is difficult in practice: symmetrizing quantum machine learning models depends on the data encoding, and encodings that use entanglement are more challenging to symmetrize in practice.
+Symmetry is often treated as a binary choice (none vs.\ full symmetry), while \emph{partial} symmetry---which may provide a better cost--performance balance---is rarely explored systematically~\cite{Ragone_Braccia_Nguyen_Schatzki_Coles_Sauvage_Larocca_Cerezo_2023}.
 To quantify the impact of increasing symmetry, we approach the symmetrization in terms of subgroups.
 While most of the previous research has not explicitly formulated symmetrization in terms of subgroups, we present this straightforward generalization.
 Subgroup-based symmetrization can be considered to produce partially equivariant models, which have been more extensively studied in classical geometric and equivariant machine learning~\cite{10.5555/3600270.3602912,10.5555/3540261.3542560,10.5555/3737916.3740994}.
 Nevertheless, this study shows that employing subgroup-based symmetries rather than the whole group produces more expressive and shorter ansatzes.

-Subgroup-based symmetrization enables us to measure the amount of symmetry by the size of the subgroup: a subgroup containing only the neutral element represents the absence of symmetry.
-The whole group, which is also a trivial subgroup, represents the maximal amount of symmetry.
-As a result, we obtain symmetrized quantum machine learning models whose performance lies between those of the original and maximally symmetrized models.